• Free shipping from 90€

 What colours for children's furniture are available from MissPompadour?

-MissPompadour has created a whole new standard for children's room paints with the LittlePomp chalk paints collection.
+MissPompadour has created a whole new standard for children's room paints with the LittlePomp chalk paints and chalk varnishes collection.
 Because they are VOC- and solvent-free and saliva-proof.
-With the 15 beautiful, soft colour shades, you can easily give walls in the children's room, children's furniture and even children's toys a new coat of paint.
+With the 15 beautiful, soft colour shadesn you can easily give walls in the children's room, children's furniture and even children's toys a new coat of paint.
 Let your ideas run wild!

 How-to: Paint a baby cot